 - Store away from direct sunlight

-- Do not store in the fridge as this cannot be reheated after
+- Do not store it in the fridge as this cannot be reheated after

-- Fridge won’t chill it enough to retain shape or stiffness
+- The fridge won’t chill it enough to retain shape or stiffness

 - Fridge moisture can lead to popcorn mushiness